francescmarti00/dmu-multimedia/md/TECH3015-Module-Handbook.md

 ### Practical Lab Sessions

-The module labs will be face-to-face. and they will take place in Q3.12 on Tuesdays 15:00 - 17:00.
+The module labs will be face-to-face. and they will take place in Q3.12 on Wednesdays 11:00 - 13:00.

 ### Learning Materials